AnujaHaranePersistent/employee-service/README.md

 open src/main/resources/application.yml
 ```

-change datasource.username and datasource.password as per your postgres installation
+change datasource.username and datasource.password as per your postgres installation and databse name to employee-data

 ### 4. Build and run the app using maven